 In addition to a focus on direct patient care, preceptors are involved in scholarly activities such as journal publication, textbook publication, scientific journal peer review, clinical research, and platform and poster presentations at various state and national meetings.
 These practitioners are also actively involved with local, state, national and international professional organizations (e.g., American Society of Transplantation, American College of Clinical Pharmacy, American Society of Health-System Pharmacists, Vizient and International Society of Heart and Lung Transplantation).

 Residents completing this residency program will have a variety of teaching responsibilities throughout the year.
-Formal teaching opportunities include two formal grand rounds presentations to pharmacy staff, student topic discussions, and transplant grand rounds to the transplant department.
+Formal teaching opportunities include two formal grand rounds presentations to pharmacy staff, student topic discussions, morning report to medical residents, and transplant grand rounds to the transplant department.

 Academic teaching opportunities focusing on transplant pharmacotherapy are available through the University of South Florida with over 10 hours of didactic opportunities available.
 Finally, informal opportunities are numerous, including nursing services and patient/caregiver medication education and counseling.